Are you married?

 What do you say to the haters?

 Thank you!
 I love your negativity.
 I feed off your hate.
 I strive, at all times, to create work which polarises people.
 I want the readers to either love or hate my work.
 For me, the harshest feedback is ‘Meh, it’s OK.’

 Do you have Facebook?

-A lot of your work could be described as confronting, regardless of the genre.
+A lot of your work could be described as confronting or shocking.
 Is that intentional?

 Do you have any last words for your readers?

 Read my work.
 If you love it, tell your friends.
 If you hate it, tell your enemies 😉